Full question:

 Answer:

-We cannot find a reason that you not proceed immediately with your action to quiet title.
-If there is a rule requiring a waiting period, it is possible your case would have to be restarted after the period has run, but that would usually only occur if there was an objection and we presume due to the foreclosure acquisition of the property by you that there will be no opposition in your quiet title case and you will receive a default judgment.
+You can likely proceed immediately with your action to quiet title.
+If there’s a rule requiring a waiting period, your case might need to be restarted after that period.
+However, since you acquired the property through foreclosure, it’s presumed there will be no opposition in your quiet title case, leading to a default judgment.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.